MikeRalphson/ibl-common/README.md

 java-lib
 ========

-Here's a library of functionalities that are shared by a bunch of java projects we have.
+Common functionalities that are shared by our java projects.